tahiri-lab/ClonalTreeClustering/img/GBLDMetric/README.md

 # Images of the project
-- There are 4 images in svg format which used in our project
+- There are 4 images in svg format which used in GBLD project